TheAirBlow/untitled-engine/README.md

 # Untitled Engine
 This is a Game Maker like game engine written just for fun.
 Currently is in development.
-Currently it only can draw objects and that's all.
+It only can draw objects and that's all.

 ## Components